coldbox-modules/s3sdk/readme.md

  * @autoContentType Tries to determine content type of file by file extension.
 Defaults to false.
  * @autoMD5 Calculates MD5 hash of content automatically.
 Defaults to false.
  * @debug Used to turn debugging on or off outside of logbox.
 Defaults to false.
+ * @defaultEncryptionAlgorithm The default server side encryption algorithm to use.
+Usually "AES256".
+Not needed if using custom defaultEncryptionKey
+ * @defaultEncryptionKey	The default base64 encoded AES 356 bit key for server side encryption.
  *
  * @return An AmazonS3 instance.
  */